-Even with quite limited information on a Victim Form we may be able to reach a valid offence code.
-In some cases, we may have no description or a very poor description, but it is still possible to use the answers to the closed questions to reach a valid offence code.
-Similarly, if we only have the written description and all codes are missing, we still may have enough information to get an offence code.
+• Even with quite limited information on a Victim Form we may be able to reach a valid offence code.
+In some cases, we may have a very poor summary description, but it is still possible to use the answers to the closed questions to reach a valid offence code.
+Similarly, if we only have the summary description but poor or no answers at the follow-up questions (for example, where a respondent has refused to answer them), we still may have enough information to get a valid offence code.

-If you are uncertain as to whether or not there has been a crime, it is important to try to reach an offence code.
-A number of the offence codes are "out of scope" which are not used in the official victimisation rates (all of the out of scope codes, and codes such as 87 - possible criminal/possible accidental damage/nuisance with no damage).
-It is better to arrive at one of these codes than to give the Victim form a code 96.
-However, there will be cases where you do need to use 96 or 97- but they should be rare.
+If you are uncertain as to whether or not there has been a crime, there are also a number of offence codes which are "out of scope" which are not used in the official victimisation rates (all of the out of scope codes, and codes such as 87 - possible criminal/possible accidental damage/nuisance with no damage).
+It is better to arrive at one of these codes than to give the Victim Form a code 96.